jaspector

 Monday - Friday, 8:30 AM to 4:00 PM

-Typical inspection sequence: Plans and all supporting documentation released by construction department must be on site.
+Typical sequence: Plans and all supporting documentation released by construction department must be on site.
 If homeowner cannot be present, released plans can be put in conspicuous place (e.g., front door).
 Any work that will be concealed must receive rough inspection before being covered.
 Final payment not due until all final inspections completed and approved.

-Do I need a building permit in Ewing Township, NJ?
+01 Do I need a building permit in Ewing Township, NJ?

 A construction permit is required for all construction, enlargement, repair, renovation, alteration, reconstruction, demolition, or change of use.

-How much does a building permit cost in Ewing Township, NJ?
+02 How much does a building permit cost in Ewing Township, NJ?

+Building permit fees in Ewing Township, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact Construction Office for current fee schedule.
 Fees are calculated as: Based on project type, scope, and construction value.
 Plan check fee: Percentage of permit fee as established by township ordinance.

-How do I apply for a building permit in Ewing Township, NJ?
+03 How do I apply for a building permit in Ewing Township, NJ?

-1. Create an account on the SDL Portal at https://www.sdlportal.com/towns/nj/mercer/ewingtwp (preferred method) 2.
+To apply for a building permit in Ewing Township, NJ, follow these steps: 1.
+Create an account on the SDL Portal at https://www.sdlportal.com/towns/nj/mercer/ewingtwp (preferred method) 2.
 For residential (single-family dwelling where homeowner resides): homeowner may prepare own drawings; submit in duplicate with applicable subcode technical sections.
 3. For commercial work: drawings must be completed by a New Jersey-licensed architect or engineer; submit in duplicate with applicable subcode technical sections.
 4. Commercial projects must also submit final 'as builts' in digital form on CD.
 5. Homeowners are not required to sign permit forms; contractors must submit all permit applications.
 6. Pay all required permit fees through the SDL Portal or in person.
 7. Schedule inspections through the SDL Portal (preferred), by email, or in person.

-How long does it take to get a building permit in Ewing Township, NJ?
+04 How long does it take to get a building permit in Ewing Township, NJ?

-What work is exempt from building permits in Ewing Township, NJ?
+05 What work is exempt from building permits in Ewing Township, NJ?

-How do I schedule a building inspection in Ewing Township, NJ?
+06 How do I schedule a building inspection in Ewing Township, NJ?

-Inspections can be scheduled via: SDL Portal at https://www.sdlportal.com/towns/nj/mercer/ewingtwp (preferred), Include Permit #, inspection type, 3 dates (no time frame), property address.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ewing Township, NJ via: SDL Portal at https://www.sdlportal.com/towns/nj/mercer/ewingtwp (preferred), Include Permit #, inspection type, 3 dates (no time frame), property address.

-Other cities in Mercer County
+Other jurisdictions in Mercer County.

-View all Mercer County jurisdictions →
+All Mercer County jurisdictions →